knpuniversity/phpunit/knpu/tdd-in-practice.md

 # TDD in Practice

-Let's put TDD in practice!
+Let's put TDD into practice!

 I want to add a new `getSpecification()` method to the `Dinosaur` class that will return a string description - like: